Manila Peninsula siege: Occupation

-The Philippine National Police declared a red alert status in Metro Manila as a result of the incident.
+The Philippine National Police (PNP) declared a red alert status in Metro Manila as a result of the incident.

-At 2:46 pm PST, Police Director Geary Barias, chief of the National Capital Region Police Office, ordered everyone inside the Manila Peninsula to vacate, according to reports on radio and television.
+At 2:46 pm PHT, Police Director Geary Barias, chief of the National Capital Region Police Office, ordered everyone inside the hotel to vacate.

-"I am asking all guests of the hotel to leave so that we can do our jobs," Barias said in a live interview.
+Mariano Garchitorena, the Manila Peninsula’s public manager, stated that there was no trouble with Trillanes and his men, saying that: "They did not abuse our hotel staff.
+They were very gentlemanly in their act.
+They did not bother our staff and they did not bother our guests; He (Trillanes) assured us that they meant no harm to civilian to guests and all our staff of course."